 This hidden weapon has resulted in the death of the unsuspecting friend, husband, or statesman.
-The sharp stab is a startling blow, because it came from a woman’s bosom, or from a friend’s hand.
-In Caesar’s case the daggers came from most of those he thought he could trust.
+The sharp stab is a startling blow because it came from a woman’s bosom, or from a friend’s hand.
+In Caesar’s case, the daggers came from most of those he thought he could trust.
 From ancient ages to the present day the knife or dagger is a popular weapon.

-In Rome and Greece the short sword was the weapon of choice.
-In the Medieval and Renaissance eras the dagger was used to penetrate plate armor.
+In Rome and Greece, the short sword was the weapon of choice.
+In the Medieval and Renaissance eras, the dagger was used to penetrate plate armor.
 One of the most well-known daggers, the stiletto, was developed particularly for this purpose.

 During the late Renaissance period, a different style of sword fighting developed in Europe.
 The dagger was held in the left hand and the sword in the right with the dagger being used to deflect sword thrusts.
-One of the most well know of these left-handed daggers is the Main Gauche.
+One of the most well known of these left-handed daggers is the Main Gauche.